Bristol-Cyber-Security-Group/testbed-os/docs-mdbook/src/libvirt.md

 - **`cpus`**: the number of virtual cpus to assign to the libvirt guest.
 - **`memory_mbs`**: the amount of memory in megabytes to be allocated to the libvirt guest.

-The following snippets show examples of the relevant parts of possible libvirt guest definitions.
-For a `cloud_image` libvirt guest,
+The following snippets show examples of the relevant parts of possible libvirt guest definitions for each of the libvirt guest types.

+## libvirt Guest Type: Cloud Image

+For a `cloud_image` libvirt guest, these further options are available:
+- **`name`**: name of the supported `cloud-init` image,
+- **`expand_gigabyte`**: the size of the disk storage from the TestbedOS to be allocated to the guest,
+- **`environment`**: environment variables to be supplied to the `cloud_image` libvirt guest as a key-value store,
+- **`context`**: a directory on the TestbedOS host to be mounted to the guest's directory of `/etc/nocloud/context`,
+- **`setup_script`**: the script executed on the guest before deployment, specifically after `kvm-compose generate-artefacts`, and
+- **`run_script`**: the script executed on the guest at the start of the deployment, specifically after `kvm-compose up`.

+The following is an example snippet in the `kvm-compose.yaml` file on the relevant section for the `cloud_image` libvirt guest type.
+We have seen a more complete working example in [Minimal Working Example](installation.md#minimal-working-example).

 ``` yaml
 - name: cloud-image-guest